sib-swiss/Knoto-ID/doc/README.txt

 entanglement, a common strategy consists in searching for the presence of knots in their backbones using topological invariants.
-However, this approach requires to close the curve into a loop, which alters the geometry of curve.
+However, this approach requires to close the curve into a loop, which alters its geometry.
 Knoto-ID allows evaluating the entanglement of open curves without the need to close them, using the recent concept of knotoids which is a generalization of classical knot theory to open curves.
 Knoto-ID can analyse the global topology of the full chain as